No Secrets In Sebum Oil: Sebum Defined

 There are many medications on the market that can help balance your oil production.
 Retinoids are topical creams that can reduce oiliness.
 They can be very helpful in treatment, but reputably cause redness and dryness of the skin.
 Another option is Accutane, a powerful acne medication.
 There are a handful of other non-prescription methods, such as hair loss medication or birth control pills, that affect the oil-producing hormone.
 While it’s true that these have positive effects on acne treatment and sebum production, from a holistic perspective ‘fixing’ parts of your body shouldn’t come at the cost of ‘malfunctioning’ other areas.

 While using all of these methods can potentially reduce the production of sebum, many of these options can have adverse side-effects that could leave you worse off.
 I wouldn’t use these as my go-to’s in attempting to regulate my oil production.
-There’s no need to target individual symptoms when the all-natural method can solve the problem from the source.
+There’s no need to target individual symptoms when the natural method can solve the problem from the source.
 So, before you try any of these means of sebum reduction, be certain to go to a doctor and get the thumbs-up.
 Or better yet, read on to find out about the holistic alternatives at your fingertips.

 Sebum Oil Control Shampoo Explained